adgellida/ubuntupackages/ReadMe.md

 Then do these basics steps:

-1.Go to "scripts 1" folder (or "scripts 2" if you want to check another old example).
+1.Go to "script 1" folder (or "script 2" if you want to check more extra packages).

 2.Execute installsources.